ravi-kaipu/ERC20TokenDemo/README.md

 ## Implmentation

 There are two ways to implement the ERC20 token standards.
-1. One way is to implement code in your own way
+1. One way is to implement the code on your own.
-2. Implemnt the code using @openzeppelin framework
+2. Implement the code using @openzeppelin framework

 ## Setting up the environment